 Bicycles, cars, or other vehicles accompanying runners are strictly prohibited and will result in the disqualification of the runner.

 The police will begin opening the roads as the participants complete the different sections of the course.
-At 2:15 p.m. all streets will be re-opened to traffic; aid stations and the finish line will be dismantled.
+The area around the Parliament Buildings is the last to open as takedown of the finish line, etc must occur.
 When the road is re-opened, participants must move to the sidewalks and obey local traffic laws.

 |Marathon - early start||Menzies St. at Kingston beside the BC Legislative Buildings||6:30am|